 What Is Independent Surrogacy?

-People usually decide to pursue an independent surrogacy when they already know the surrogate or intended parent, but not always.
-Other reasons to pursue a private journey are:
+People usually decide to pursue independent surrogacy when they already know the surrogate or intended parent, but not always.
+Other reasons to follow a private journey are:

 - Save money.
 As mentioned, going this route means one can avoid agency fees.

 - More control over the process.
 You will plan and coordinate every step of the journey.